Decision-Making Under Uncertainty:

 14:00-16:00 Is Box 3 Empty?
 Do academics disagree on how decision-making is best supported?

-Plenary discussion led by Professor Leonard Smith (LSE)
+Plenary discussion led by Prof Leonard Smith (LSE)

 Leonard Smith will lead a discussion on differing views from academics as to how support for real world challenges should be approached.
 What types of information can be helpfully supplied to meet the types of challenges discussed in the morning?
 Can everything be reduced to a decision relevant probability?
-Or does “Box 3” (see conference description) have content, that is, are there some questions for which no probabilities can be provided?
+Or are there some questions for which no probabilities can be provided?
 How then can academic insights contribute to decision making?

 16:00 Call for Pilot Projects: introduction and aims